Toshiba moves back some chip unit assets to ward off Western Digital's legal claim

-TOKYO (Reuters) - Toshiba Corp has moved some of the assets of its memory chip unit back to the parent company in a bid to ward off Western Digital Corp's legal claim that the Japanese conglomerate cannot sell the unit without the U.S. partner's consent.
+TOKYO, June 1 (Reuters) - Toshiba Corp has moved some of the assets of its memory chip unit back to the parent company to ward off Western Digital Corp's legal claim that the Japanese conglomerate cannot sell the unit without the U.S. partner's consent.

 The move was meant to address Western Digital's demand that Toshiba reverse a move to put their joint venture interests into a unit that was set up in preparation for the sale.